ACNP Honorific Awards

 The 2024 Honorific Award winners will be presented at the 63rd Annual Meeting, December 8-11, 2024.

-The College will begin accepting nominations for the 2024 ACNP Honorific Awards in April.
+The College is accepting nominations for the 2024 ACNP Honorific Awards.
+Please click here to submit an award nomination.
 The deadline to submit a nomination is June 20, 2024. *Nominees can only be nominated for one award in any given year.

 ACNP Honorific Awards Submission Guide